magicblock-labs/blog/_posts/2024-04-06-bolt-tic-tac-toe.md

 ### Creating the Systems

 Systems implement the game logic in a modular fashion.
 They operate on a bundle of input components and can perform any computation.
-Systems are executed in your world instance subject to the approval policy, e.g., a world could allow anyone to submit new systems, while another could require approval from a DAO.
+Systems are executed in your world instance subject to the approval policy, e.g., a world could allow anyone to submit new systems, while another could require approval from whitelisted parties or a DAO.

 The first system we build will allow a player to join a match: